-Thank you for wanting to learn more about my business, The Lost Pint: Pub Crawl through History.
+So, why visit us?
 Pennsylvania is a noted beer brewing state; the BBC recommends Pennsylvania as the place to start for touring breweries in the North Eastern region of the USA!
 Read the linked article above; they mention Harrisburg!
-The Lost Pint is headquartered in Harrisburg, Pennsylvania.
+The Lost Pint is headquartered in Harrisburg, Pennsylvania; I was born and raised here.
+Pennsylvania produces alot of wine; we rank 4th in the nation.
+Pennsylvania ranks 6th for number of breweries in the nation.
 Conveniently, we humans benefit from the geology of this area; Pennsylvania water is excellent for brewing.
 Water has a lot to do with making quality beer.
 Central PA has an abundance of limestone and this benefits beer making by adding calcium to the water; yeast need this for healthy strong fermentation.
 I believe that Pennsylvania’s English and German heritage has also contributed to the proliferation of breweries in Pennsylvania.
 The Harrisburg-Philadelphia corridor manifests a clustering of quality breweries; there are more breweries in the Southeast region than any other part of the state!
 The Lost Pint is well positioned to exploit this clustering.
-The Lost Pint is a step-on tour service that is a field trip style learning experience that allows you to get-to-know the area and learn about history, beer, and wine.
-Tours are designed to encourage inclusive discourse that is engaging and fun.
-Please read on.
+The Lost Pint is an educational tour itinerary service that provides interesting field trip style learning experiences that allows you to get-to-know the area and learn about Pennsylvania history, beer, and wine.

 I worked with Sam Mckinney, through the Northern York County Historical Society, to build a stone and brick wood fired baking oven.
 This particular oven was built on the historic Alexander Shaeffer Farm (Shaefferstown, Pennsylvania) and is an example of a typical 18th century German-style "squirrel-tail" oven.
 The inspiration for the colloquial name is the oven flue design.
 The flue exits the rear of the oven and lays across the top of the dome; sort of like a squirrel's tail when sitting in the upright position holding a nut.